 Our corporate headquarters is in New York City and our core research and development team is in Tel Aviv.
 We maintain offices in major cities around the world to serve our geographically diverse client base.
-Additionally, we operate data centers in the United States, Israel, Hong Kong, Singapore and Holland and have ten data centers which are operated under collocation agreements with seven third-party data center providers.
-Certain of our real property and other leases are further described in Note 8 of Notes to Consolidated Financial Statements elsewhere in this registration statement/prospectus.
+Additionally, we operate data centers in the United States, Israel, Germany, Hong Kong, Singapore and Netherlands and have ten data centers which are operated under collocation agreements with seven third-party data center providers.
+Certain of our real property and other leases are further described in Note 7, 10 and 16 of Notes to our audited consolidated financial statements included elsewhere in this registration statement/prospectus.